jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Quick-Start-3.md

 InputStream inputStream = new FileInputStream(file);
 //Obtain streaming length
 long contentLength = file.length();
-//Set the Content-type of the uploaded file as "text/html”.
+//Set the Content-type of the uploaded file as "text/html".
 The function returns the Etag of the uploaded data
 String md5 = objectService.entity(contentLength,inputStream).contentType("text/html").put();
 ```
 Notification:

 Java SDK upload Object to OSS via InputStream.

-See “Upload File” for more information of uploading Object.
+See "Upload File" for more information of uploading Object.

 ## Get Object